KodiComponents/module-userguide/src/guide/laravel/queues.md

         use DispatchesJobs;
     }

+#### The `dispatch` Function

+Or, you may use the `dispatch` global function:

+    Route::get('/job', function () {
+        dispatch(new App\Jobs\PerformTask);

+        return 'Done!';
+    });

 #### Specifying The Queue For A Job

 You may also specify the queue a job should be sent to.

 By pushing jobs to different queues, you may "categorize" your queued jobs, and even prioritize how many workers you assign to various queues.
 This does not push jobs to different queue "connections" as defined by your queue configuration file, but only to specific queues within a single connection.
 To specify the queue, use the `onQueue` method on the job instance.
-The `onQueue` method is provided by the base `App\Jobs\Job` class included with Laravel:
+The `onQueue` method is provided by the `Illuminate\Bus\Queueable` trait, which is already included on the `App\Jobs\Job` base class:

     <?php